bigcapitalhq/website-v2/public/blog/ssg-ssr.md

 - E-commerce product listings
 - Help and documentation

+# You Should Ask Youself First

 You should ask yourself: "Can I pre-render this page **ahead** of a user's request?"
 If the answer is yes, then you should choose Static Generation.

+## You Should Ask Youself First

 On the other hand, Static Generation is **not** a good idea if you cannot pre-render a page ahead of a user's request.
 Maybe your page shows frequently updated data, and the page content changes on every request.